 Raffle and prize scams

-Some health fair vendors may try to obtain your personal information by advertising free gifts.
+Some healthcare fair vendors may try to obtain your personal information by advertising free gifts.
 Do not under any circumstances provide your information to enter a prize drawing or contest.
 To avoid these types of scams, remember to always protect your Medicare number.

 You may receive calls or emails from criminals who have obtained portions of your medical information.
-They typically try to lure you into divulging your Medicare number, ostensibly so that they can provide you with better care than you are currently receiving.
+They typically try to lure you into sharing your Medicare number, ostensibly so that they can provide you with better care than you are currently receiving.
 Again, always check with your doctor’s office or hospital before providing any of your personal information to someone you don’t know.
 Checking in with your medical provider is one of the easiest ways to avoid Medicare scams.